coprolit/rpg-rules/tactical-activity-tracking.md

 Tactical game time is tracked in rounds, with combattants taking turns to perform 1 medium action, or 2 minor actions, or ½ of a major action, per round.

 1) Roll initiative, Qu bonus + 2d10.
-2) Declare actions lowest to highest.
+2) Perform actions highest to lowest.
-3) Resolve actions conflicts, if any.
+3) Perform clean-up.

-4) Perform actions highest to lowest.
+**Hold action** - A character can set his turn on 'hold' and take it later after a specified character's turn in the same round.
-5) Perform clean-up.
+**Opportunity action** - A character set his turn on 'hold' and interrupt a specific action (opportunity action is taken just before trigger action) of another character.
+If the opportunity action is never triggered, the character's turn is lost.

 `Round` = approximately 4 seconds.
 (SM/RM's 10 sec. `round` effects need to be converted ad hoc)